LSSTDESC/tables_io/docs/cookbook.md

 ### Concatenating Table-like objects

-To concatenate two or more `Table-like` objects, you use the [`concat_table`](#tables_io.utils.concat_utils.concat_table) function.
+To concatenate two or more `Table-like` objects, you use the {py:func}`concat_table <tables_io.utils.concat_utils.concat_table>` function.
 This function can only concatenate objects that have the same tabular type.
 So for example, they must both be `pandasDataFrame` objects, as in the example below.
 The tables must be passed as a collection of items (i.e. list, tuple), and it requires the tabular type of the tables to be concatenated as an argument.

 ```{doctest}